Differential K-theory and localization formula for $\eta$-invariants: Equivariant -invariants

 \section{Equivariant $\eta$-invariants}

+The heat kernel approach to the Atiyah-Singer index theorem, introduced by Mckean-Singer, Gilkey, Atiyah-Bott-Patodi, \ldots, establishes the local index theorem for Dirac operators.
+It finds immediately many applications, in particular the discovery of the Atiyah-Patodi-Singer index theorem for manifolds with boundary and of the $\eta$-invariant as the boundary contribution in this index formula.
+Bismut, along with his various collaborators, has made groundbreaking contributions in this direction, in particular by developing various ideas and techniques to study the global spectral invariants such as the $\eta$-invariant and the analytic torsion.

+In this section we review some facts about the equivariant $\eta$-invariants.
+These results have largely been influenced both philosophically and technically by the analytic localization technique in index theory developed by Bismut-Lebeau.
+The variation formula which computes the difference of the equivariant $\eta$-invariants associated with different metrics and connections, is a direct consequence of Donnelly's equivariant APS index theorem for manifolds with boundary.
+It is used in Theorem \ref{defn:3.01} to show that the direct image in $g$-equivariant differential $K$-theory is well-defined.
+The embedding formula guarantees that the direct image in $g$-equivariant differential $K$-theory is compatible with the embedding.
+Note that the embedding of the fixed point set into the total manifold appears naturally in our problem (\ref{i22}).

+To conclude Theorem \ref{i14} from Theorem \ref{i08}, we need to understand the analyticity of the equivariant $\eta$-invariant as a function of $g\in S^1$.
+In the same way as fixed-point formulas have two equivariant versions, the Lefschetz fixed-point formula and Kirillov-like formulas of Berline-Vergne, also equivariant $\eta$-invariants have two versions.
+In Theorems \ref{local90}, \ref{local96}, we show that the difference of these two equivariant $\eta$-invariants is given by an explicit local formula, involving natural Chern-Simons currents.
+Moreover, the Kirillov-like equivariant $\eta$-invariant is analytic near $0\in \mathrm{Lie}(S^1)$.

-In this section, we review some of the facts on the equivariant $\eta$-invariants.
-In Section \ref{s0201}, we study the equivariant decomposition of $TY$.
+This section is organized as follows.
+In Section \ref{s0201}, we study the equivariant decomposition of $TY$, in particular, we define the finite subset $A\subset S^1$ in Theorem \ref{i06}.
 In Section \ref{s0202}, we define the equivariant $\eta$-invariant.
-In Section \ref{s0203}, we recall the variation formula.
-In Section \ref{s0204}, we explain the embedding formula.
+In Section \ref{s0203}, we first introduce some characteristic classes and Chern-Simons classes which appear in various situations in the whole paper, then we recall the variation formula.
+In Section \ref{s0204}, we review the geometric construction of the direct image for an embedding in topological $K$-theory, in particular the natural metrics and connections on the direct image constructed by Bismut-Zhang.
+Finally, we explain the embedding formula.
 In Section \ref{s0205}, we compare the equivariant $\eta$-invariant with the equivariant infinitesimal $\eta$-invariant.